IanWhitney/break_silos_with_github/README.md

 ^ Or you end up fixing something while your co-worker is out on vacation

 ---

-- How can you introduce projects your team?
+# Silo Two:<br />Your Team

-- How can they make changes if you're not around?
+- How can you introduce projects to your team?
 - How can the team be aware of changes that are being made?

 ^ They can use the tools we already saw -- comparing and looking at commits